isomerpages/nyp-sirs/_services/career-services/pcp-retail-professional.md

 <b>Course Fee Subsidy</b>
 <ol>
 	<li>Non-Small and Medium Enterprises (SMEs): Up to 70% SSG funding*</li>
-	<li>SMEs or trainees eligible for Mid-Caree Enhanced Subsidy (MCES): Up to 90% SSG funding*</li>
+	<li>SMEs or trainees eligible for Mid-Career Enhanced Subsidy (MCES): Up to 90% SSG funding*</li>
 	</ol>

-<small><i>*Funding caps vary and apply for respective PCPs</i></small>
+<small><i>*Funding caps vary and apply for respective CCPs</i></small>

 <h4>Eligibility</h4>
 <ul>
 	<li>To facilitate the programme under a Place-and-Train mode, participating employers will hire the participants before they commence training; and be required to provide structured On-the-Job Training (OJT) plans to ensure that participants hired will gain the necessary competencies for their new role.</li>
-	<li>The PCP for RP, DP, and NMP are administered by the Singapore Institute of Retail Studies (SIRS).
+	<li>The CCP for RP, DP (Retail), and NMP (Retail) are administered by the Singapore Institute of Retail Studies (SIRS).
 Participants will undergo a 6-month programme consisting of classroom training delivered by SIRS, paired with structured OJT at the hiring company.</li>
 	<li>Candidates must fulfill the following criteria:
 	<ul>
 		<li>The candidate must be a Singapore Citizen or Permanent Resident;</li>
 		<li>New PMET hires who have no more than three months of employment with the current company</li>
 		<li>Have graduated from pre-employment training for at least 2 years (excluding National Service where applicable)</li>
-		<li>The candidate must have managerial-level or equivalent experience in a non-related role prior to joining the PCP</li>
+		<li>The candidate must have managerial-level or equivalent experience in a non-related role prior to joining the CCP</li>
 		<li>Trainee remains employed at the hiring company for a minimum duration equivalent to the programme duration, after passing all the required modules</li>
 		</ul>
 	</li>